ksaj/bookmarks/README.md

 # Karsten Johansson's Bookmarks
 Putting all my bookmarks here since I tend to use browsers from different systems all the time, and over the years it has become obnoxiously messy.
 This will take a while, so if you're seeing this message, the job isn't done yet...
+When it's done, I'll break them out into different topical files.

 ## Computing